UBC-MDS/ds-toolbox/chapters/en/module5.md

 <choice>
 <opt text='True'  correct='true'>
+You probably don't have write access to the original repository to push modifications directly to it, that is why you have to clone your fork.
 </opt>
 <opt text='False'>
 You will clone, pull and push to the forked repository that lives in your GitHub account.
 The contribution to the initial GitHub repository will be through pul requests from your fork to the initial repository.